 Gender Rules & Regulations

-History/Social Science, Critical Studies — California College of the Arts
+Critical Studies Department — California College of the Arts

 How do legal and healthcare systems promote categories of gender?
 How do these categories influence gender roles?
 How do transgender, nonbinary, two-spirit, and queer people resist heteronormative gender conformity?